Banded Tuition Can Save You Money—and Help You Graduate Faster

 - No proposed changes for differential and lab fees dropped at 0 percent and added at 100 percent.

-- A student in 18 hours adds 3 hours then drops 3 hours in same day during the 60, 40, and 20 percent refund periods.
+- A student in 18 hours adds 3 hours then withdraws 3 hours in same day during the 60, 40, and 20 percent refund periods.

 - Under the current policy and setup, the student would forfeit 40, 60, and 80 percent of the 3 hours added, which places the student in 21 hours temporarily.

-- Drops and adds that occur within a one-day period will net against each other.
+- Withdraws and adds that occur within a one-day period will net against each other.

-- In this example, the 3 hours added on the same day would net against the 3 hours dropped on the same day.
+- In this example, the 3 hours added on the same day would net against the 3 hours withdrew on the same day.

 - The student would remain in 18 hours for tuition-assessment purposes.

-- No proposed changes for differential and lab fees dropped at 60, 40, and 20 percent and added at 100 percent.
+- No proposed changes for differential and lab fees withdrew at 60, 40, and 20 percent and added at 100 percent.